We are proud to be part of the University's drive to deliver the principles of the Concordat to Support the Career Development of Researchers

 7. The sector and all stakeholders will undertake regular and collective review of their progress in strengthening the attractiveness and sustainability of research careers in the UK

-- a set of University-wide recommendations of good practice (link to the right)
+View the University-wide recommendations of good practice using the link to the right

 Through the hard work of the the Research Staff Development Committee and committed individuals in Departments across the University, the ideas generated in Faculties are now being used to effect positive change.